mvc-labs/mvc-knowledge-base/docs/nodes/usage/mvc-cli/wallet.md

 # Wallet

 Operating the local wallet.

 The wallet function of the node needs to be enabled to use it normally.

->建议：除非十分了解节点钱包构造和备份方法，否则不要随意使用钱包命令，有资金损失的风险。
+> Suggestion: Unless you are very familiar with how to construct and back up a node wallet, do not casually use wallet
+> commands, as there is a risk of losing funds.

 You can use `mvc-cli help command` to view the usage of specific commands.
 The JsonRpc call method is in the example.